Lightweight integration of 3D features to improve 2D image segmentation: Overview

 \section{Overview}

-Given a dataset containing a 3D point cloud and registered 2D images, we propose a network architecture to segment 2D images into semantic classes.
-The process is single view: each image is segmented independently of the others by using a lightweight image segmentation network whose 2D input is enhanced by the output of a 3D point set encoder.
-During training, our network is only supervised by 2D images segmentation groundtruth.
+Given a dataset containing a 3D point cloud and 2D images, we propose a network architecture to segment these images into semantic classes.
+Since the point cloud may come from a LiDAR device or simply be reconstructed from one or more depth images, we chose to work on the single view case.

+We use a lightweight image segmentation network whose 2D input is enhanced by the output of a 3D point set encoder only supervised by 2D images segmentation groundtruth.

-To summarize, our main contributions are: \begin{itemize} \item A simple framework that takes a 3D point cloud and a single image and produces the image semantic segmentation in an end-to-end manner, improving the segmentation performance of several state-of-the-art image classifiers. \item A way to extract per view geometric information as a 2D map, much more informative than depthmaps. \item A way to exploit 3D information without requiring any 3D groundtruth. \end{itemize}
+To summarize, our main contributions are: \begin{itemize} \item A simple framework that takes a single image registered with a 3D point cloud and produces the image semantic segmentation in an end-to-end manner, improving the segmentation performance of several state-of-the-art image classifiers. \item A method to extract per view geometric information as a 2D map, much more informative than depthmaps. \item A method to exploit 3D information without requiring any 3D groundtruth. \end{itemize}